-LOOKING FOR A PROFESSIONAL FLY FISHING, LIGHT TACKLE OR OFFSHORE FISHING CHARTER IN SEBASTIAN, VERO BEACH OR FORT PIERCE?
+LOOKING FOR A PROFESSIONAL FLY FISHING OR LIGHT TACKLE FISHING CHARTER IN SEBASTIAN, VERO BEACH OR FORT PIERCE?

-Captain Steve Beare with On Island Time Charters offers you a professional fishing guide service that specializes in Fly, Light Tackle Shallow Water and Offshore Angling along the biologically diverse waters of the Indian River Lagoon and Treasure Coast.
+Captain Steve Beare with On Island Time Charters offers you a professional fishing guide service that specializes in Fly and Light Tackle Shallow Water Angling along the biologically diverse waters of the Indian River Lagoon and Treasure Coast.
 Our inshore and fly guide services operate in Sebastian, Vero Beach and Fort Pierce.
-Our Offshore Services operate out of Jupiter and along the Treasure Coast and Palm Beaches.

 Whether you are a novice or an experienced angler, if you have the desire to pole the grass flats and back country potholes silently stalking Redfish, Snook and Speckled Sea Trout, pushing into a stiff breeze chasing tailing Permit, fishing the beaches for migrating Tarpon, or trolling for a chance with a trophy game fish, join us at On Island Time Charters and let us guide you to your next fishing adventure.